Plugins

 • Plugins compiled for different architectures (amd64, arm64) won’t work

-• Plugins are only supported on Linux or macOS systems.
+• Native plugins are only supported on Linux or macOS systems

 1. Download the .so file for your architecture and Go version